PUBLIC SERVICE ANNOUNCEMENT

-To volunteer for the women’s sewing group or the Tahara group, contact the office (403-244-4717) to be directed to the women’s chair.
+We remain one of the few organizations still hand sewing our funeral shrouds (tachrichim).
+To volunteer for the women’s sewing group or the women’s Tahara group, contact the office (403-244-4717) to be directed to the women’s chair.

 To volunteer for the men’s Tahara group, contact the office (403-244-4717) to be directed to the men’s co-chairs.